uobnetops/statusio_perl/README.md

 All methods are CamelCased versions of the API call.
 Eg "incident/list" is $sp->IncidentList();

 ## ToDo
 This is a bare-bones POC implementation of the API.
-Most methods are not yet implemented, and there is little to no error checking.
+There is little to no error checking.
 It will be worked on more seriously if/when we start using status.io for something more than a POC.

 ToDo List:
-* refactor parameter passing to ComponentStatusUpdate() to accept a datastructure rather than a parameter list
-* add more error handling for non-api related failure modes
+* add more error handling for non-api related failure modes (eg missing parameters)
-* implement the remaining methods
 * add appropriate POD documentation
 * test suite
+* consider refactoring so that we return proper perl objects rather than complex datastructures.
+This would make things like "what's the current status of this container/component" easier to answer.